Lesson Planning Fundamentals

 Structure Lessons for Maximum Impact

 The secret sauce of compact lesson structure lies in understanding how brains learn best.
 Research shows that distributing learning over time (the spacing effect) produces better retention than cramming everything into one marathon session.
 Use this to your advantage!
+Here's a time-efficient lesson structure that works across grade levels:- Hook (3-5 minutes): Grab attention and activate prior knowledge

 - Direct Instruction (10-15 minutes): Focus on one key concept at a time